© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Ystrad Einion Lead Mine Buildings and Water Wheel is a scheduled monument protected by Cadw under reference CD143.
 View the official record →

-Ystrad Einion Lead Mine Buildings and Water Wheel is a post-medieval and modern industrial lead mining site located in Ceredigion, Wales.
+Ystrad Einion Lead Mine Buildings and Water Wheel is a post-medieval and modern industrial lead mining complex located in Ceredigion, Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD143.

 Ystrad Einion Lead Mine Buildings and Water Wheel dates from the post medieval/modern period, and is classified as a lead mine.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Ystrad Einion Lead Mine Buildings and Water Wheel is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD143.